 Conventional medical advice is to seek treatment if you have been trying to conceive for at least one year of unprotected intercourse in couples where the woman is under the age of 35.
 Because a woman’s fertility declines naturally as she gets older, couples should consider seeking medical help after six months of trying when the female partner is over the age of 35.

-However, if the male partner has a known or suspected low sperm count or the female partner is over 30 years old, has a history of pelvic inflammatory disease, painful periods, recurrent miscarriage, or irregular periods, then we suggest you seek treatment sooner.
+However, if the male partner has a known or suspected low sperm count or the female partner is over 30 years of age, has a history of pelvic inflammatory disease, painful periods, recurrent miscarriage, or irregular periods, then we suggest you seek treatment sooner.

 A woman’s fertility peaks in her mid-20’s, begins to decline around 27 and drops off more steeply after age 35.
 A woman’s fertility is measured by her ability to achieve a pregnancy on a given month.
 For women, the ability to conceive is tied to the quality of her eggs.
 As women age, hormonal changes begin to take place.
-There is a lot going on but of particular interest are the two main hormones controlling the development and release of the egg each month.
-These are FSH (follicle stimulating hormone) and LH (lutenizing hormone).
+There is a lot going on, but of particular interest are the two main hormones controlling the development and release of the egg each month.
+These are the follicle stimulating hormone (FSH) and the lutenizing hormone (LH).